How To Remove Yourself From Arrests.org

 On top of this controversial way of classifying offenders, the footnote sections are comparable to the wild west.
 This is for the simple reason that the opinions, and generally crude and lewd behaviors, are left more often than positive remarks.

-Users can view particular mugshot photos and make comments that are then highlighted on the homepage of arrests.org.
+Users can view particular mugshot photos or an arrest record and make comments that are then highlighted on the homepage of arrests.org.
 These comments are typically inappropriate, harmful, and very graphic.

-When it comes to knowing how to remove yourself from mugshot sites, first, you should know what you are going up against.
+When it comes to knowing how to remove yourself from mugshot sites, such as arrest.org mugshots, first you should know what you are going up against.

 How Large Is Arrests.org?